 I don’t mind saying that travel has a way of reminding me how little I know.
 In Rome a few weeks ago (December 2014), we signed up to take our third Context Travel tour.
 It’s the company with the tagline “Tours for the Culturally Curious.”
 (That reminds me, too, how much I wish I’d used that tagline for Travel Past 50.)

 Context offers over sixty walking tours in Rome.
 Knowing our penchant for history, and knowing Rome is full of it, we expected Context to provide us with new insights on Old Rome.
 To our surprise, we instead joined a tour called “Reinventing Rome.”
+(Update: as of March 2020, this tour is no longer offered.)
 The tour promised to demonstrate Rome’s architectural presence: “learning from the past, acting in the present, designing for the future.”

 We met our guide, Tom Rankin, in Piazza del Popolo, a patch of Rome we'd never set foot in, for a coffee and a fast intro.
 Rankin is a U.S. born and educated architect, urban planner, blogger, and director at Tevereterno (a cultural non-profit for the revival of the Tiber River).
 Right away we learned that this public space is near Rome's northern gate, that Mr. Rankin walks and talks fast, and we better be on our toes to keep up.